-Antibiotics will be prescribed by the doctor for your child if he/she has a bacterial infection.
-Be sure to make your child take the right doses of antibiotics at right times of the day to eliminate bacterial infections.
+Antibiotics will be prescribed by the doctor for your child if he has a bacterial infection.
+Be sure to make your child take the right doses of antibiotics at the right time of the day to eliminate bacterial infections.
 Talk to the doctor or healthcare provider and listen to their advice carefully, since bacterial infections are often confused with viral infections by parents and antibiotics are not appropriate for the latter.

 What Are Fungal Infections in Children?

-Fungal infections are a type of infection that affect children with immunocompromised systems.
-All fungi are not pathogenic and most fungi take advantage of the host’s physical health condition to develop into an infection.
-Fungi infections can live inside the body, outside, and penetrate into the deeper parts of the biological system.
+Fungal infections affect children with immunocompromised systems.
+All fungi are not pathogenic, and most fungi take advantage of the host’s physical health condition to develop into an infection.
+Fungi can live inside the body, outside, and penetrate into the deeper parts of the biological system, too.